A word or a group of words having a clear meaning in a given context is called a sentence.

 Exclamatory Sentences

-Some sentences express emotions such as fear, happiness, rage, or surprise.
+Some sentences express emotions like fear, happiness, anger or surprise.
 These sentences are called exclamatory sentences and they always end with an exclamation mark.

 Examples